xili3367/JQ1_CD9/ReadMe.md

 2. scRNA-seq datasets and related meta data used for SUM149 and SUM159 trajectory analysis is available from GSE131102
 3. scATAC-seq datasets and related meta data of lung cancer and breast cancer cell line is available from GSE162798
 ### Script description
-1. assign_pp.ipynb is for CD9 xenograft mouse scRNA-seq datasets after scPred assignment
+1. for CD9 xenograft mouse scRNA-seq datasets after scPred assignment: assign_pp.ipynb
-2. scvelo_pp.ipynb is for SUM149 dataset trajectory analysis
+2. for SUM149 dataset trajectory analysis: scvelo_pp.ipynb
-3. signac.R is for scATACseq datasets analysis
+3. for scATACseq datasets analysis: signac.R